915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 The other kind of instance attribute reference is a *method*.
-A method is a function that âbelongs toâ an object.
+A method is a function that “belongs to” an object.
 (In Python, the term method is not unique to class instances: other object types can have methods as well.
 For example, list objects have methods called append, insert, remove, sort, and so on.
-However, in the following discussion, weâll use the term method exclusively to mean methods of class instance objects, unless explicitly stated otherwise.)
+However, in the following discussion, we’ll use the term method exclusively to mean methods of class instance objects, unless explicitly stated otherwise.)